Vladislav26Laptev/Smoke_detection/README.md

 ## Object detection algorithm
 After the preprocessing algorithm, each received frame is sequentially processed by the EfficientDet-D1 object recognition model.
 The overall architecture of EfficientDet [7] largely corresponds to the paradigm of single-stage detectors.
 It is based on the EfficientNet model, previously trained on the ImageNet dataset.
 A distinctive feature from single-stage detectors [8, 9, 10, 11], this is an additional layer with a weighted bidirectional feature pyramid (BiFPN), followed by a class and block network for generating predictions of the object class and bounding box, respectively.
 The box has four parameters,coordinates (x, y) for the upper-left corner and coordinates for the lower-right corner.
 For training the network requires personnel with printed markings in the form of boxes with indication of the corresponding class.
 The object Detection technology of the TensorFlow framework is used for object detection [12].
-To work correctly, you need to download the repository https://github.com/tensorflow/models/tree/master/research/object_detection go to the project folder and start training using the following command:
+To work correctly, you need to download the [repository](https://github.com/tensorflow/models/tree/master/research/object_detection), go to the project folder and start training using the following command:
 ````
 python model_main_tf2.py --alsologtostderr --model_dir=model_od/efficientdet_d1_smoke --pipeline_config_path=model_od/efficientdet_d1/pipeline.config
 ````